Local implementations of non-local quantum gates in linear entangled channel

-The counter-intuitive and one of the most striking features of the quantum world is entanglement, which has found practical use in the field of communication and cryptography [1].
-Various quantum communication protocols, like qubit teleportation [2,3], superdense coding [4], quantum information splitting [5], secret sharing [6], remote state preparation [7,8] have been theoretically and experimentally demonstrated through entangled channels.
-Gate teleportation is another important protocol implementing a multi-partite quantum gates between qubits, which are spatially distributed.
-The protocol requires application of a unitary gate, that can not be decomposed into individual local operations i.e., $|\psi\rangle_{\mathcal{AB}}\longrightarrow\mathcal{U}|\psi\rangle_{\mathcal{AB}}$, where $\mathcal{U}\mathcal{\neq U_{A}\otimes U_{B}}$.
-This can be achieved using entangled channels shared by the remote parties.
-In the context of distributed quantum computing, it is necessary to produce controlled operations between remote parties, which may be more than two in number.
-Together with the local single particle operations, these can produce the necessary entanglement between remote parties for implementation of quantum tasks.
+{\it Introduction:} One of the most striking features of the quantum world is entanglement.
+This esoteric quantum property has found practical use in the field of quantum information \cite{1}.
+Qubit teleportation \cite{2,3}, superdense coding \cite{4}, quantum information splitting \cite{5}, secret sharing \cite{6}, remote state preparation \cite{7,8} and many other quantum communication protocols have been theoretically and experimentally demonstrated taking recourse to entanglement.
+Local implementations of non-local quantum gates is another quantum communication protocol implementing a multi-partite quantum gate which can not be decomposed into individual local operations between spatially distributed qubits.
+This can be achieved using entangled channels shared by the remote parties and local operations with classical communications (LOCC).
+This quantum task is also called gate teleportation, which is necessary for distributed quantum computing.

-As is well known, controlled-NOT, together with the single qubit Hadamard gate, form the universal gates to which other gates can be decomposed [9].
-Controlled-Unitary gates play significant role in quantum computation.
-In principle, these gates can be teleported, using only CNOT gate teleportation protocol.
-Involving less entanglement and communication costs, several protocols have been carried out implementing non-local multi-partite operations locally by LOCC using entangled channels[10-20] and qubit communication [21,22].
-Probabilistic and deterministic gate teleportation using non-maximally entangled state has been exploited [23-26].
-Assisted with linear optical manipulations, photon entanglement produced from parametric down-conversion, and post-selection from the coincidence measurements, Huang {\it et al.} [27] teleported the CNOT gate experimentally.
-In contrast with the other protocols, we consider arbitrary multipartite state, either product or entangled, where all the qubits are remote placed and explicate the protocol of simultaneous and `n' qubit controlled operation in two different entanglement distribution.
+As is well known, controlled-NOT, together with the single qubit gate, form the universal gates to which other gates can be decomposed \cite{9}.
+In principle, Controlled-Unitary gates can be implemented locally, using only CNOT gate teleportation protocol.
+Involving less entanglement and communication costs, several protocols have been proposed implementing non-local multi-partite operations locally by LOCC using entangled channels \cite{10,11,12,13,14,15,16,17,18,19,20,21} and qubit communication \cite{22,23}.
+Probabilistic and deterministic gate implementation using non-maximally entangled state has been explicated \cite{24,25,26,27}.
+Assisted with linear optical manipulations, photon entanglement produced from parametric down-conversion, and post-selection from the coincidence measurements, Huang {\it et al.} \cite{28} teleported the CNOT gate experimentally.
+Later, other experimental protocols have been demonstrated \cite{29,30}.
+In contrast with the known protocols, we consider here an arbitrary multi-partite state, either product or entangled, where all the qubits are remote placed and demonstrate the protocol of simultaneous and $n$-qubit controlled operation in linear entangled channel.